mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Halfway through my third year, I created a device called [TinyPilot](https://tinypilotkvm.com) that allows users to control their computers remotely.
 The product quickly caught on, and it's been my main focus ever since.

+TODO: Photo of TinyPilot device with screenshot

 In 2023, TinyPilot earned $200k in profit, a 10x increase from 2022.
-The business also generated $997k in revenue, which, can we just all agree it's basically $1M?
+The business also generated $997k in revenue, which I'll generously round up to $1M.

 In this post, I'll share what I've learned about being a bootstrapped founder from my sixth year doing it.